-This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.
+This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 To show any additional detailed question supporting text tap on the question's blue bubble.

-Anxiety is the internal emotional and physical state that involves persistent worry and a prolonged, internal feeling of apprehension or dread around imminent or imagined future events that can persist even without a clear cause and can interfere with daily life.
+Anxiety is the internal emotional and physical state that involves persistent worry and a prolonged, internal feeling of apprehension or dread concerning imminent or imagined future events and can persist even without a clear cause.

 Cognition is the umbrella term for how the brain takes in, processes, and makes sense of information to interact with and understand the world and symptoms of cognitive anxiety can include